 A large table or work surface you can use for a few days at least Large sheet of bubble wrap.
 Old bath towel to lay on table.
 Spray water bottle.
 Warm water.
 Soap.
 A foam insulation pipe to use as a roller in the wet felting process.
 Your imagination to run free!

-A large net or lace curtain to hold the design in place when it’s under construction and before wetting down the wools.
+Tulle netting or a lace curtain to hold the design in place whilst it’s under construction and before the wetting down process.

 A sheet of water soluble Art Felt paper at least one metre square on which to draw out the rainbow template denoting the coloured arcs.
 Red, orange, yellow, green, blue, indigo and violet.